 Editorialists Canoy and Rahimi noted that although DXA is ideal for osteoporosis screening, it may not always be available in other practice settings.
 Alternative and simpler methods, they noted, could be just as predictive as bone scans.

-If you live in South Florida, or specifically the city of Hollywood, and are in need of a bone density scan, or any medical imaging or procedure, then call the Hollywood Diagnostics Center today!
+If you live in South Florida, or specifically the city of Hollywood, and are in need of a bone density scan, or any medical imaging or procedure, then call the Hollywood Diagnosticss Center today!
 Medical professionals are ready to assist you with all of the tests and procedures that you need to get your health in order.
 All of the staff is friendly and ready to answer any questions you have regarding any medical imaging technologies and procedures.
-Call the Hollywood Diagnostic Center at Phone: (954) 966-3600 today!
+Call the Hollywood Diagnostics Center at Phone: (954) 966-3600 today!